eugenia1984/english/glossary.md

 - **How was it?**: is a general way to ask about something that just happened.

+- **hold**: When you use the verb hold in the context of meetings, it means to have or conduct a meeting.
+Like saying, Our school holds an assembly every Friday.
+It means this school has assemblies every Friday.

 - **hope** is used to express a wish for something to be true or to happen.
 For example, saying I hope you're doing well means you wish that the person is fine or happy.

 ---